 You must have access to the internet via a stable connection to connect to your appointment.

 About 15 minutes prior to your scheduled time, open the link to your appointment.
-To do so you must use one of the following browsers: Google Chrome, Firefox or Safari.
-Once you are connected to link, be sure to allow microphone and video access.
-Once you are in, you will be placed in a “vitual waiting room” and will get “checked in” by a staff person.
-They will do your intake, take your insurance to pay for your visit and get you ready for the visit.
-Note, during COVI-19 there are no copays needed.
-If you do not have insurance, UHPP will work with you on our sliding fee scale.
+To do so, you must use one of the following browsers: Google Chrome, Firefox or Safari.
+Once you are connected, be sure to allow microphone and video access.
+Once you are in, you will be placed in a “virtual waiting room” and will get “checked in” by a staff person.
+They will do your intake, take your insurance and/or financial information, and get you ready for the visit.
+If you do not have insurance, UHPP will explore alternative payment options for you.

 After “check-in” you will be placed in the “back waiting room” while you wait for the provider.
-This can take from 2 to 10 minutes.
+This can take up to 10 minutes.

 Plan your approach.

 Think about what you want to accomplish during the visit: Try to prioritize what's most important for you during the call, as time may be limited.
 Have any information with you that you want to share, like a positive pregnancy test, prescription refill information, and any labs.
 Please have your insurance and ID for verification.